Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Put auto-connect back in.
 (Should make a registry setting to disable so I don’t have to alter code to stop it.)
 * Add flags to egress region combo
 * Add settings reset button?
-* Fix: Delete key doesn't work in Settings (or in Feedback?)
+* Fix: Delete key doesn't work in Settings (or in Feedback?).
+Nor does Tab.
 * Will a long disconnect hang UI?
 Probably.
 But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
 * Bug?
 Psiphon doesn't consistently launch on Win7+IE9?
 Only in VM?